 Lubrication, of course, is effected on the dry-sump principle, and there is an adjustable supply of oil direct to the inlet-valve guides.
 From this point oil passes to a union on the back of the rocker-box cover, and thence via internal passages to calibrated jets arranged so that a constant stream of oil impinges upon the rocker ball-ends where they meet the extremities of the push-rods.
 Ignition is by a Lucas coil, and an Amal carburetter forms part of the equipment.

-The new gearbox has been made oil-tight by the use of special spring-loaded glands incorporating leather washers. |
+by the use of special spring-loaded glands

 By redesigning the clutch the Morgan

-has been given much smoother drive, a flexible centre being provided in the floating plate. |
+has been given much smoother drive,

 1934 MORGAN PRICES.